Refreshments, exhibition viewing and networking.

 Take a break and a look around the exhibition.

 This session will look at what we mean by housing adequacy and how can we achieve it.
-We will also consider what we need to consider in meeting housing adequacy for older people and people living with a disability.
+We will consider what we need to meet housing adequacy for older people and people living with a disability.

 Breakout one - Legislative changes: Housing adequacy